 PLC stands for “Programmable Logic Controller”.
 A PLC is a computer specially designed to operate reliably under harsh industrial environments – such as extreme temperatures, wet, dry, and/or dusty conditions.
 It is used to automate industrial processes such as a manufacturing plant’s assembly line, an ore processing plant, or a wastewater treatment plant.

-PLCs plays a crucial role in the field of automation, using forming part of a larger SCADA system.
+PLCs play a crucial role in the field of automation, using forming part of a larger SCADA system.
 A PLC can be programmed according to the operational requirement of the process.
 In the manufacturing industry, there will be a need for reprogramming due to the change in the nature of production.
-To overcome this difficulty, PLC based control systems were introduced.
+To overcome this difficulty, PLC-based control systems were introduced.
 We’ll first discuss PLC basics before looking at various applications of PLCs.

 PLCs were invented by Dick Morley in 1964.
 Since then PLC has revolutionized the industrial and manufacturing sectors.
-There is a wide range of PLC functions like timing, counting, calculating, comparing and processing of various analog signals.
+There is a wide range of PLC functions like timing, counting, calculating, comparing, and processing various analog signals.